MicrosoftDocs/Dynamics-365-Operations.da-dk/articles/fin-ops-core/dev-itpro/analytics/er-calculated-field-ds-performance.md

 ## <a name="run-the-modified-er-solution-to-trace-execution"></a>Køre den ændrede ER-løsning for at spore kørslen

-Gentag trinnene i afsnittet [Køre ER-formatet](#run-format) tidligere i dette emne for at generere en ny performancesporing.
+Gentag trinnene i afsnittet [Køre ER-formatet](#run-format) tidligere i denne artikel for at generere en ny performancesporing.

 ## <a name="use-the-performance-trace-to-analyze-adjustments-to-the-model-mapping"></a>Brug performancesporing til at analysere justeringer af modeltilknytning